Asymptotically rigid mapping class groups II: strand diagrams and nonpositive curvature: Links with asymptotically rigid mapping class groups

 \begin{claim} If $(R,\beta, S)$ and $(R',\beta',S')$ are two equipotent diagrams, then $\Phi(R,\beta,S)$ and $\Phi(R',\beta',S')$ coincide in $\mathfrak{mod}(A)$. \end{claim}

 Before turning to the proof of this claim, we need to introduce some vocabulary.
-Given a puncture $a$ and a set of marked points $M$ in $\mathscr{D}_{p,q}$, an \emph{extremal disc} in $\mathscr{D}_{p,q}$ \emph{spanned} by $a$ and $M$ is a topological closed disc $D \subset \mathscr{D}_{p,q}$ such that: \begin{itemize} \item $D \cap \partial\mathscr{D}_{p,q}$ is connected, contains the neighbourhoods of the points in $M$ in its interior but does not meet any other neighbour; \item $a$ is the only puncture in $D$, and it belongs to its interior; \item $\partial D \backslash \partial \mathscr{D}_{p,q}$ is an arc that intersects at most twice the horizontal line passing through the punctures. \end{itemize} The point is that extremal discs can be used in order to recover extremal polygons in admissible subsurfaces.
+Given a puncture $a$ and a set of marked points $M$ in $\mathscr{D}_{p,q}$, an \emph{extremal disc} in $\mathscr{D}_{p,q}$ \emph{spanned} by $a$ and $M$ is a topological closed disc $D \subset \mathscr{D}_{p,q}$ such that: \begin{itemize} \item $D \cap \partial\mathscr{D}_{p,q}$ is connected, contains the neighbourhoods of the points in $M$ in its interior but does not meet any other neighbour; \item $a$ is the only puncture in $D$, and it belongs to its interior; \item $\partial D \backslash \partial \mathscr{D}_{p,q}$ is an arc that intersects at most twice the horizontal line passing through the punctures. \end{itemize} The point is that extremal discs can be used in order to recover extremal polygons in admissible subsurfaces, where a polygon in an admissible subsurface is referred to as \emph{extremal} if it is adjacent to at most one other polygon.
 More precisely:

 \begin{fact} Let $\Sigma$ be an admissible subsurface with $p$ punctures and $q$ arcs in its frontier, and let $H \subset \Sigma$ be an extremal polygon.
 If $D \subset \mathscr{D}_{p,q}$ is an extremal disc spanned by $\psi_\Sigma( \text{puncture of $\Sigma$})$ and $\psi_\Sigma( \text{midpoints of arcs in $H \cap \mathrm{Fr}(\Sigma)$})$, then $\psi_{\Sigma}^{-1}(D)$ is homotopic to $H$ in $\Sigma$. \end{fact}